norse/norse/docs/pages/development.md

 And that we will spike if $s > 1$.

-This has a straight-forward implementation in Python (please note that `input_tensor` may be a tensor and not a scalar!)
+This has a straightforward implementation in Python (please note that `input_tensor` may be a tensor and not a scalar!)

 ```python
 def my_dynamic(input_tensor, state=0):